 You’ve been (sorry) a major figure in Cardiff’s restaurant scene for some time now, but you closed your permanent home, Arbennig, in May 2018, after almost five years.
-That came as a shock for many, but you soon returned with Ember, which as a series of pop-ups and kitchen takeovers must be a radically different way of working!
+That came as a shock for many, but you soon returned with Ember by John Cook, which as a series of pop-ups and kitchen takeovers must be a radically different way of working!

 How long has it been running?
 About 6 months.

 Tell us about your first experience of cooking, then.

 That would be making stock pots and discovering how to make a “proper” sauce.
 My first head chef was Scottish and ex-military, and I learnt so much from him.

 Who or what inspired you to become a Chef?

 My grandmother.
 She was the head cook for the Queen Mother at one of her residences, and I remember reading her thank you letters from HRH.